-The CPU Overclocking function allows you to adjust the processor's bus clock by IMHz stepping.
+The CPU Overclocking function allows you to adjust the processor's bus clock.
 However, overclocking may result to the processor's or system's instability and are not guaranteed to provide better system performance.
-Refer to "Clock By Slight Adjust" in the Frequency/Voltage Control section in chapter 3 for more information.
+Refer to "CPU Host/PCI Clock" in the Frequency/ Voltage Control section in chapter 3 for more information.